oscarnipps/backbase-test/README.md

 # Mobile Assignment CS
 This is a placeholder README file with the instructions for the assingment.
 We expect you to build your own README file.

+## Delivering the code
+* Fork this repo and select the access level as PRIVATE.
+This is very important. **[Check how to do it here](https://docs.gitlab.com/ee////user/project/working_with_projects.html#fork-a-project)**
+* Do NOT open a PR to this repository.
+* Add the user **m-cs-recruitment@backbase.com** as `Reporter` member **[Check how to do it here](https://docs.gitlab.com/ee/user/project/members/#add-a-user)**
+* Once you are done with the development, send an e-mail to **m-cs-recruitment@backbase.com** AND CC the recruiter who is in touch with you with your info and repo.
+This helps us to keep track of your progress and move with the process faster.

+Please remember to work with small commits, it help us to see how you improve your code :)

 ## Instructions

 You should build an application using the TheMovieDB API.
 We have provided an initial application that will help you with fast-tracking app development.
 It contains the following: